aeon0/botty/README.md

-weapon_switch | Hotkey for "weapon switch" (only needed if cta_available=1) battle_order | Hotkey for battle order from cta (only needed if cta_available=1) battle_command | Hotkey for battle command from cta (only needed if cta_available=1) atk_len_pindle | Attack length for hdin or number of attack sequences for sorc when fighting pindle atk_len_eldritch | Attack length for hdin or number of attack sequences for sorc when fighting eldritch atk_len_shenk | Attack length for hdin or number of attack sequences for sorc when fighting shenk
+weapon_switch | Hotkey for "weapon switch" (only needed if cta_available=1) battle_order | Hotkey for battle order from cta (only needed if cta_available=1) battle_command | Hotkey for battle command from cta (only needed if cta_available=1)

  [sorceress]                    | Descriptions
 --------------------------------|---------------------------------------------